RIR360/development/journal/2025/october.md

 - Be the like the best version of you and be proud of you.
 - When you're feeling resistance about any task, remind yourself the why.
 - Why you're doing these hardship in the first place, you're brain needs to listen it everytime.
+- Brain will create strong resistance to everything unless you give the clarity.